Lessons from pendulums: A design comparison of three lab activities: Three Versions of the Pendulum Labs

-The third week begins with an introduction to the t' statistic \cite{holmes_quantitative_2015} that students then use to quantify the distinguishability of the data sets they produced in the previous week.
-Instructions prompt students to interpret their calculated t' values and make decisions based on those interpretations: again, their activity is constrained, but students are still responsible for generating interpretations, decisions, and conclusions.
-A central aspect of this course is using tools, resources, or data in meaningful ways.
-By introducing the t' statistic in this way and scaffolding it's use during lab, students have multiple opportunities to use the t' statistic to derive meaning from and interpret their data.
+The third week begins with an introduction to the t' statistic \cite{holmes_quantitative_2015}, which the students apply to the data sets they produced in the previous week.
+Instructions prompt students to interpret their calculated t' values and make decisions based on those interpretations.
+This again constrains their activity, but they remain responsible for generating interpretations, decisions, and conclusions.
+By introducing the t' statistic in this way and scaffolding its use, the lab activities provide students multiple opportunities to use the t' statistic to derive meaning from and interpret their data.

-Throughout, the lab instructions provide students with tools (e.g., a histogram template, a statistics vocabulary sheet, and the t' statistic) and then ask them to make meaning through the use of those tools.
-Even if the students don’t initially recognize their work as meaningful, the repeated direction in the in-lab questions to improve their experiment reminds students that their decisions matter.
-In addition to these prompts, instructor interactions also emphasize the importance of intentionality.
-That is, the ways in which instructors engage, question, and respond to students reinforce the notion that experimental decisions and actions should have purpose and meaning behind them.
+Throughout, the lab instructions provide students with tools (e.g., a histogram template, a statistics vocabulary sheet, and the t' statistic) and then ask them to make meaning through their use.
+Even if the students do not initially recognize these tools or their use of them as meaningful, the repeated written prompts direction to improve their experiment work to shift them in that direction.
+During lab meetings, the ways in which instructors engage, question, and respond to students similarly work to reinforce this framing, that the students' use of these tool should have purpose and meaning.

 After calculating t' and identifying ways to improve their experiment, students return to the overarching experimental question: \begin{displayquote} “At this point, you are done with structured questions and ready to take the reins of your own investigation.
 Pick one of your proposed experiments and work with your group to design and carry out your own high-precision experiment.
 In your design, identify the possible outcomes and generate multiple possible explanations for each outcome.
 The goal is to answer the question: \textbf{Does the period of your pendulum depend on the amplitude of the swing (for 10° vs 20°)?}” \end{displayquote}